kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

         make -j 8

 ###Optional pre-requisites
 * _OpenMPv4_: We use directives from OpenMP specification v4.
 This is supported on gcc versions >= 4.9.0.
-If you enable OpenMP by setting OPENMP=1 during the build process, without a new enough compiler, you will see compilation errors around the line listed below
+If you enable OpenMP by setting OPENMP=1 during the build process using an older compiler, you will see compilation errors around the line listed below

         #pragma omp parallel for default(shared) num_threads(m_num_parallel_vcf_files) reduction(l0_sum_up : combined_histogram)